Rye Turnip Cover Crop (GROWMARK, Inc.)

 Benefits: Legumes are noted for having roots that penetrate deep into the soil, if established early enough and allowed to grow long enough they can help fracture compacted soils.
 Most legumes will contribute nitrogen for the next cash crop.
 With a lower carbon-nitrogen ratio, the legume residue usually breaks down more quickly and releases nutrients at more optimal timing than grasses.

 Management Challenges: With the exception of crimson clover, many legumes are slow to establish in the fall.
 Clovers have traditionally been seeded into or planted after harvest of winter wheat.
 In corn-soybean rotations, legumes must be inter-seeded into the standing cash crop in order to promote adequate fall growth.
-Some legumes, like hairy vetch, can be competitive but difficult to terminate in the spring.
-Some legumes have the potential to enhance populations of soybean nematodes.
-However, typically temperatures are cool when these crops are actively growing and therefore the likliehood for nematode reproduction is reletively low.
-Diseases such as Red crown rot can be hosted by legumes.
+Some legumes, like hairy vetch, can be competitive but in difficult to terminate the spring.

 Brassicas